-Hence the essence of aiding development, be it education, skills or standing side by side is a heart felt process not a binary process!
+So the essence of aiding development, be it education, skills or standing side by side is a heart felt process not a binary process!

-For me it remains humbling and a privilege to have experienced the range of cultures and such diverse issues.
+It remains humbling and a privilege to have experienced the range of cultures and such diverse issues.
 From developing Prison workshops in the UK to experiencing the poverty and hardship faced in the African bush or slum areas of Mumbai.
 To this end continued support from Companies in providing equipment and sponsorship or the solid varied expertise gained from Volunteer support is paramount.

 Please contact us here